Sacred Name Bible: Historical background

-Aramaic primacy
+Aramaic New Testament hypotheses

 Some translators of Sacred Name Bibles hold to an 18th-century hypothesis within Biblical scholarship, first advanced by Gotthold Ephraim Lessing.
 It argues that the synoptic Gospels are Greek translations of an Aramaic Urgospel.
 The current consensus view held by almost all scholars of the New Testament is that all of its contents were originally written in Koine Greek.
-In the 20th-century Matthew Black tried to advance Lessing's hypothesis further, but only was able to establish with some degree of certainty that some parts of the Gospel of Mark could derive from an Aramaic sayings-source or tradition.
+In the 20th-century, Matthew Black tried to advance Lessing's hypothesis further, but only was able to establish with some degree of certainty that some parts of the Gospel of Mark could derive from an Aramaic sayings-source or tradition.
 His work was heavily critiqued for its methodology.
 It is republished today with a critical preface lauding it as the "highmark" of an older theory, but describing consequent developments in scholarship.

 Although no early manuscripts of the New Testament contain these names, some rabbinical translations of Matthew did use the tetragrammaton in part of the Hebrew New Testament.
 Sidney Jellicoe in The Septuagint and Modern Study (Oxford, 1968) states that the name YHWH appeared in Greek Old Testament texts written for Jews by Jews, often in the Paleo-Hebrew alphabet to indicate that it was not to be pronounced, or in Aramaic, or using the four Greek letters PIPI (Π Ι Π Ι) that physically imitate the appearance of the Hebrew-Aramaic Square Script יהוה, YHWH), and that Kyrios was a Christian introduction.
 Bible scholars and translators such as Eusebius and Jerome (translator of the Latin Vulgate) consulted the Hexapla, but did not attempt to preserve sacred names in Semitic forms.
 Justin Martyr (second century) argued that YHWH is not a personal name, writing of the "namelessness of God".

 George Lamsa, the translator of The Holy Bible from Ancient Eastern Manuscripts: Containing the Old and New Testaments (1957), believed the New Testament was originally written in a Semitic language, not clearly differentiating between Syriac and Aramaic.
 However, despite his adherence to a Semitic original of the New Testament, Lamsa translated using the English word "Lord" instead of a Hebraic form of the divine name.

 Accuracy or popularity

+Sacred Name Bibles have had limited use compared with mainstream Christian and Jewish Bible translations.
+Only a relatively small number of English translations replace Jesus with Semitic forms such as Yeshua or Yahshua.